This post was updated on May 21st, 2021

-At Percent, we prioritize managing risk and commit to being transparent about those encountered in private credit investing.
-On our deal pages and in posts like this one, we continue to be upfront about the risks faced by investors on our platform.
-We are encouraged when investors consider this information and inquire about how Percent mitigates these risks.
-These types of questions have motivated us to write up a detailed outline of our risk mitigation strategy.
+At Percent, we prioritize managing risk and commit to transparency about the risks encountered in private credit investing.
+On every part of our site — from deal pages to posts like this one — we remain honest and open about the risks faced by investors on our platform.

 Components of Risk

 We believe that risk must be understood on a holistic basis, taking into account all factors affecting investment performance across an entire portfolio.
-However, for the purpose of explaining our risk mitigation procedures, it’s easier to group risks for the sake of illustration.
+Yet for the purpose of explaining our risk mitigation procedures, it is easier to group risks for the sake of illustration.

 Asset Performance Risk

-The notes offered on Percent’s platform are collateralized by portfolios of private credit assets.
+The notes offered on Percent’s platform are typically collateralized by portfolios of private credit assets.
 These could include loans, leases, cash advances, receivables, royalties, and more.
-These assets generate cash flows that can be predicted with some level of accuracy but not with certainty.
+These assets generate cash flows that can be predicted with some level of accuracy, but not with certainty and not without risk.

 Nonetheless, the first step to mitigating asset performance risk is examining the payoff characteristics of the underlying assets.
 Relevant questions include:

-- Whether the assets amortize or do they generate cash flows only at maturity?
+- Are the assets amortizing or do they generate cash flows only at maturity?

 - How long are repayment periods?